 Passing pages viewed

 Let’s once again visit the example that we mentioned before.
 A visitor goes through a few pages on your website, and then they fill out a lead form.
-Now, you can tie together the user’s website ID (from cookies) and the ID that lead form generated in your CRM.
-We don’t have enough space here to explain how to do it, but essentially, you won’t need much more than the APIs of both tools you’re using.
+Now, you can tie together the user’s website ID (from cookies) and the ID that the lead form generated in your CRM.
+A detailed explanation is beyond the scope of this article, but essentially, you won’t need much more than the APIs of both tools you’re using.

 Once the connection is in place, you can transfer the data from one platform to another and vice versa.
 In this scenario, you want to create a new object that represents web traffic in your CRM.
 Import the particular pages the prospects visited, and you’re all set.